Hip-drag Carving

 A note on the stance width

 Stance width in skiing refers to the horizontal distance between a skier’s feet while in a skiing position.
 In high-performance carving turns, the stance should be relatively narrow — never wide.
 As with most types of ski turns, a hip-width stance is generally recommended.
 The apparent separation of the feet seen in images of high-edge-angle turns is actually vertical separation, not horizontal.
 Notice how, in this purposely 90-degree rotated picture, the inside ski boot is almost in contact with the outside knee.
+This demonstrates how close are the legs of the skier.

 Keep ripping some arcs!